Government Contract Changes: Everything You Need to Know

 In fact, the courts have determined that the only areas where the contracting officer may affect changes in a government contract is in the specifications provided for the work (including drawings and designs), the scope of work, the method of the work, materials used in the work, and directing acceleration of the work.
 The result of the changes in the costs for the contractor performing the work can only be determined by constructive changes.

 To learn more about government contract changes, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.